 Stainless Steel Deck Screws, Joist Hangers, and Post Bases for Wooden Beams

 Stainless Steel Deck Screws are corrosion resistant making them durable and able to withstand exterior installation and weather conditions without losing their quality.
 These stainless steel deck screws feature a type 17 point, which allows for an easy installation in wood and composite deck materials.
-Deck screws in this selection feature either a bugle or a trim head with a square drive to eliminate the stripping effect sometimes experienced with other types of drives, ensuring easy installation.
+Deck screws in this selection feature either a bugle or a trim head with a square or star drive to eliminate the stripping effect sometimes experienced with other types of drives, ensuring easy installation.

 Stainless steel is used primarily for long lasting applications, due to its corrosion-resistant nature and durability.
 Scratching or burring the metal will not create surface rust as the corrosion resistance exists within the metal itself.
 Stainless steel is a soft metal due to the low carbon content, therefore most stainless steel bolts are cold-formed and not heat treated or thru-hardened.
 Cold forming and threading causes stainless steel bolts to become slightly magnetic, some fasteners will be more magnetic than others depending on size and how quick the cold forming process is.
 Stainless steel fasteners are typically a clean silver color, which also makes them common in finishing and decorative applications.
 Stainless Steel should never be used with aluminum, corrosion may occur.